mouhammad-moustafa/GettingAndCleaningData-CourseProject/README.md

 	't' and 'f' values should be values of Domain variable X, Y and Z should be values of Axis variable

-	Unfortunelay I'm out of time and I'll compute the average of previous data set for each activity and each subject.
+	Unfortunelay I'm out of time and I'll compute the average of previous data set for each activity and each subject using aggregate function. the final result set contains 180 rows (6 activities * 30 subjects) and 68 variables

 ### Documentation